Kathryn Chilcote

 "tu sei il mio unico amore, per sempre" (you are my only love, forever)

 Great loves live on throughout time despite separation and death.
 In her new novel, Kathryn Chilcote presents a woman's search for the man she left behind decades ago.
-Read more about "Maurizio e Caterina."

 Kathryn Chilcote, soprano

 is a native of the Pacific Northwest, having been born in Klamath Falls, Oregon.
-She studied voice with Carrie Richardson (now of Olympia, Washington) while in high school.
+She studied voice with voice teacher Carrie Richardson (now of Olympia, Washington) while in high school.
 She holds both a Bachelor and a Master of Music degree in Vocal Performance from the Conservatory of Music, University of the Pacific, in Stockton, California, where she was a student of Dickson Titus, baritone.
 Upon Prof. Titus' recommendation, Kathryn auditioned and was accepted into the summer opera training program at l'Accademia Musicale Chigiana in Siena, Italy, in the summer of 1970.
 Minutes after her audition, she emerged to meet Florentine tenor Maurizio Frusoni, who is the basis of the character "Maurizio Lorenzini" in Kathryn's autobiographical novel, entitled Maurizio e Caterina: A Love Story.

 Circumstances made it necessary for Kathryn, or Caterina, as Maurizio called her, to return to the United States, after a period of time where she called Florence, or Firenze, home.
 She based herself in San Francisco, where she began a career singing in regional opera theatres on the West Coast and studied voice with Kathryn de Haven.
-During this time Kathryn also began teaching voice in the greater San Francisco Bay area, including the Burlingame Conservatory, the College of Notre Dame (in San Mateo County), and as an adjunct at the Conservatory of Music, University of the Pacific, in Stockton, California, where she had earned two degrees.
+During this time Kathryn also began working as a voice teacher in the greater San Francisco Bay area, including the Burlingame Conservatory, the College of Notre Dame (in San Mateo County), and as an adjunct at the Conservatory of Music, University of the Pacific, in Stockton, California, where she had earned two degrees.
 While sharing a studio at UOP with Prof. George Buckbee, formerly of the Finnish and Norwegian Operas, he invited her to participate in a summer program in Bayreuth, Germany, where he directed and conducted a performance of Malcolm Williamson's contemporary opera entitled "The Growing Castle."
 Upon her return to the US, Kathryn began an intensive study of the German language, and began extensive travel between Germany and the West Coast of the United States in the next few years.
 She participated in the summer apprenticeship program in Graz, Austria, at the American Institute of Musical Studies (AIMS) in 1977, where she studied voice with Marianne Weltmann, coloratura soprano (now of Seattle, Washington).

 Along with her early music, Dr. Chilcote also is a noted German Lieder and French mélodies singer, collaborating often with pianist Richard Gangwisch.
 She has also participated in duet opera recitals with colleagues from various universities, including tenor Martin Dillon of the Rutgers-Camden University campus, as well as baritone Dale Morehouse, of the University of Missouri at Kansas City Conservatory of Music.
 In November of 2005, Dr. Chilcote, Prof. Morehouse, and pianist Brian Marble presented a concert in Florence, Italy, as part of the Concerto Classico Series, in memory of Maestro Maurizio Frusoni who passed away in 2000.
 Maurizio's son, Marco, a tenor like his father, came up from Rome to participate also in the concert.
-In addition, Dr. Chilcote regularly collaborates with colleagues Prof. Patricia Powell, pianist, as well as Dr. Larry Dorminy, tenor.